-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 8.1 Landlords must produce an annual complaints performance and service improvement report for scrutiny and challenge, which must include: a. the annual self-assessment against this Code to ensure their complaint handling policy remains in line with its requirements. b. a qualitative and quantitative analysis of the landlord's complaint handling performance.
+Code provision Code requirement Comply : Yes / No Evidence Commentary / explanation 8.1 Landlords must produce an annual complaints performance and service improvement report for scrutiny and challenge, which must include: a. the annual self-assessment against this Code to ensure their complaint handling policy remains in line with its requirements. b. a qualitative and quantitative analysis of the landlord's complaint handling performance.
 This must also include a summary of the types of complaints the landlord has refused to accept; c. any findings of noncompliance with this Code by the Ombudsman; d. the service improvements made as a result of the learning from complaints; e. any annual report about the landlord's performance from the Ombudsman; and f. any other relevant reports or publications produced by the Ombudsman in relation to the work of the landlord.
-Yes Complaints Policy - Section 8 8.4 An annual review of complaints will be presented to the Board once a year.
+Yes 8.4 An annual review of complaints will be presented to the Board once a year.
 This will set out issues and trends arising from complaint handling including discussion of the Ombudsman's yearly landlord performance report.
 Any organisational learning from complaints will be included in WPH's Annual Report.
-The 2023 annual report can be found on our website.
+Quarterly Performance Reports with a focus on complaints will be presented to WPH Homes and Services Committee each quarter.

 8.2 The annual complaints performance and service improvement report must be reported to the landlord's governing body (or equivalent) and published on the on the section of its website relating to complaints.
 The governing body's response to the report must be published alongside this.
 Yes Complaints Policy - Section 8 8.3 The Chief Executive will report to WPH Board quarterly on the volume, category and outcome of complaints.
 This report will set out complaint handling performance, including progress on any actions required by a WPH or HOS decision.
 There will be a lead Board Member on complaints.
-The 2023 annual complaints report can be found on our website.
+The 2023 annual complaints report can be found on our website .
 8.3 Landlords must also carry out a self- assessment following a significant restructure, merger and/or change in procedures.
 Yes Our self-assessment against the Housing Ombudsman Code is available on our website: https://womenspioneer.co.uk/feedback/ 8.4 Landlords may be asked to review and update the self-assessment following an Ombudsman investigation.
-Yes Complaints Policy - Section 5 5.10 Where a determination from the Ombudsman is made which includes carrying out works in someone's home as part of the resolution, we will carry out these works as soon as possible.
-Senior Management and the Board are sent determinations of any Ombudsman investigations, and receive confirmation when actions are completed.
-This includes any order or recommendation to review and update our selfassessment against the Housing Ombudsman Code.
-8.5 If a landlord is unable to comply with the Code due to exceptional Yes We are currently compliant with the Code.
+Yes Senior Management and the Board are sent determinations of any Ombudsman investigations, and receive confirmation when actions are completed.
+This includes any order or recommendation to review and update our self-assessment against the Housing Ombudsman Code.
+Where a determination is received, the CEO will notify the Member Responsible for complaints to discus the case.

-circumstances, such as a cyber incident, they must inform the Ombudsman, provide information to residents who may be affected, and publish this on their website Landlords must provide a timescale for returning to compliance with the Code.
+If a landlord is unable to comply with the Code due to exceptional circumstances, such as a cyber incident, they must inform the 8.5 Ombudsman, provide information to residents who may be affected, and publish this on their website Landlords must provide a timescale for returning to compliance with the Code.
+Yes We are currently compliant with the Code.
 In any case where due to exceptional circumstances we are unable to comply, we will inform the Ombudsman and provide information to residents who may be affected.
-We will also publish this on our website with timescales on how long it will take us to return to compliance -- ---
+We will also publish this on our website with timescales on how long it will take us to return to compliance -- ----- ---